MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ### 3.3 User Stories

+As a user I would like to be able to open the game
+As a user i would like to be able to view the controls (How to play) As a user I would like to be able to

 ### 3.4 Genre
 'Space Assault' will be a 2D arcade game, the game will be very similar to the original 'Space Invaders'